neo4j-partners/neo4j-generative-ai-google-cloud/assetmanager/README.md

 2. Consumption - A user inputs natural language into a chat UI.
 Vertex AI GenAI converts that to Neo4j Cypher which is run against the database.
 This flow allows non technical users to query the database.

 ## Setup VertexAI Workbench
-To get started setting up the demo, clone this repo into a VertexAI Workbench environment and then run through the notebooks numbered 0 through 4.
+To get started setting up the demo, clone this repo into a VertexAI Workbench environment and then run through the notebooks numbered 1 and 2.
 Create a [managed notebook](https://console.cloud.google.com/vertex-ai/workbench/managed) in Google Cloud Vertex AI.
 Be sure to select "single user" when starting a managed notebook to run this, otherwise the auth won't allow access to the preview.

 Once that has started, open the notebook and a terminal window within that.
 Clone this repo with the command: